Speed geeking

 Speed geeking is a participation process used to quickly view a number of presentations within a fixed period of time.
-Speed geeking gets its name from speed dating, since they both employ similar techniques.
+Speed geeking gets its name from speed dating, since they employ similar techniques.

 Method

 A large room is selected as the speed geeking venue.
 All the presenters are arranged in a large circle along the edge of the room.
 The remaining members of the audience stand at the center of the room.
 Ideally there are about 6-7 audience members for each presenter.
 One person acts as the facilitator.

 The facilitator rings a bell to start proceedings.
 Once proceedings start, the audience splits up into groups and each group goes to one of the presenters.
 Presenters have a short duration, usually 5 minutes, to give their presentation and answer questions.
 At the end of the five minutes, the facilitator rings a bell.
 At this point, each group moves over to the presenter to their right and the timer starts once more.
 The session ends when every group has attended all the presentations.